 With this information to hand, Power Management policies can now be set.
 Computers in selected classrooms can be set to automatically power off at a specified time at the end of each day and then power back on – all at once, or in stages – the next morning.
 In addition, schools can apply "inactivity policies", allowing rules to be set for systems to be set to sleep, log out or power down if they have been inactive over a period of time.

-A program administrator can connect a memory stick to their local PC and then authorise its use within the DNA console for either a given department or a specific teacher.
-Teachers or students who connect an unauthorised memory stick to their PC can also request remote authorisation where appropriate.
+A program administrator can connect a memory stick to their local PC and then authorize its use within the DNA console for either a given department or a specific teacher.
+Teachers or students who connect an unauthorized memory stick to their PC can also request remote authorisation where appropriate.
 Not only does NetSupport DNA identify both removable (memory stick) and portable (mobile phone, tablet, camera) storage devices, it also provides similar usage controls over CD / DVD devices (including USB and virtual).
-It also detects whether volumes on hard drives/USB drives are encrypted (BitLocker).

 Gain a real-time summary of all your PCs using Explorer mode.
 Selected PCs can be viewed in three formats – Icon, Details or Thumbnail view – and these can be refreshed at time intervals of your choice, e.g. instantly, every five or ten seconds and so on.